-IPQL provides fast and effective tools for the real time drilling environment.
+This course provides fast and effective tools for the real time drilling environment.
 The process provides simple log specific check boxes for the stressed petrophysicist working under the rule of the bit.
-IPQL also provides an easy to apply tool for geologists and engineers to independently check their existing geo models before making major decisions - opening the petrophysical black box to the team.
+It also provides an easy to apply tool for geologists and engineers to independently check their existing geo models before making major decisions - opening the petrophysical black box to the team.

-All ‘Integrated Petrophysics’ VILT courses have five components to expand and maximise the course content delivery.
-Content is varied and stimulating and includes short focused instructor videos; course notes extracts; micro-practicals, cornerstone 4 hour daily VILT sessions; before and after self-learning modules; Question & Answer sessions; industry videos, exercises; comprehensive Petrophysical Toolbox; Petro DB extracts; HPV sensitivities; How to demos; Quizzes & Answers
+This course consists of five components to expand and maximise the course content delivery.
+The course content is varied and stimulating and includes short focused instructor videos; course notes extracts; micro-practicals, cornerstone 4 hour daily VILT sessions; before and after self-learning modules; Question & Answer sessions; industry videos & exercises; comprehensive Petrophysical Toolbox; Petro DB extracts; HPV sensitivities; How to demos; Quizzes & Answers

 Before and After Self-Learning Modules These modules are an important extra component of the course:

 Pre is designed to focus and prepare you for the main VILT session